donschia/FetchXmlDetailsList/README.md

 ## Features
-- Dynamic queries can be more complex than views allow, for example with many more linked entities.
-You can even include links to entities that are no longer available in the new user interface such as Contract.
+- Dynamic queries can be more complex than model driven apps views allow, for example with many more linked entities.
+You can even links to entities that are no longer available in the new user interface (i.e. Contract).
-- Look and Feel is similar to the out of the box Model Driven read only subgrid.
-Supports sorting and resizing of columns.
+- Uses [FluentUI DetailsList]( https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist) with a familiar look and feel  similar to model-driven read-only subgrid, supporting basic sorting and resizing of columns.
-- Quick rendering, even for fairly large datasets.
-- Double clicking a row navigates to the base record.
-- Supports navigating to linked entities.
+- Double clicking a row navigates to the base record and gridsupports navigation to linked entities.
 - Customization options for each column include date formatting, toggleable entity linking, absolute urls, relative urls, and so on.
 - Debug mode shows all data returned from FetchXml query for building the column layout.
 - Uses Placeholder to filter by a record id.
 This defaults to the current record.
 But this can be overridden with another lookup on the current form.
+- Quick rendering, even for larger datasets.
 ***

 ## Quick Start using Pre-Built Solution